 - An ID number will be assigned to each artist chosen to participate in the competition.

-- The ID numbers (randomly drawn and assigned) determine order for jury and stage presentation of the models and must be kept by artists at all times.
+- The ID numbers (randomly drawn and assigned) determine the order for jury and stage presentation of the models and must be kept by artists at all times.

 - Artists who placed in the top three in Living Art America’s Emerging Artist Category must apply to the Professional Category in subsequent years.